Lama Jigmé Namgyal

 Lama Jigmé Namgyal was born into a nomad family in Golog, in the eastern part of Tibet.
 At eight years of age, he entered Tratsok monastery, and ten years later he left for Serthar Larung Gar, the Buddhist Institute of Khenpo Jigmé Phuntsok Rinpoche.
 Since coming to Europe in the mid-2000s, Lama Jigmé founded two Tibetan cultural and Buddhist centers, one in Luxembourg (Centre Culturel Tibétain) and another in Rotterdam (Phuntsok Chö Ling).
 He is our inspiration and our link to Golog.

-As a board member of the Golog Support Foundation, Lucie takes care of internal communication and all the necessary administrative tasks.
+As a board member of the Golog Support Luxembourg, Lucie takes care of internal communication and all the necessary administrative tasks.
 Born in Prague, Lucie has been living in Luxembourg since 2009, working at the European Court of Justice as an interpreter.
-As a student of meditation at the Centre Culturel Tibétain, Lucie is one of the founding members of the Golog Support Foundation in Luxembourg.
+As a student of meditation at the Centre Culturel Tibétain, Lucie is one of the founding members of the Golog Support Luxembourg.
 Coming from a family of doctors, Lucie was inspired to help establish hospital projects in remote areas of Tibet.

 Julia grew up in Luxembourg and works as a teacher and musician.
 She has been interested in Tibetan Buddhism and the Tibetan Culture with its unique wisdom heritage for many years.
 In 2003, she met Lama Jigmé and shortly after became one of the co-founders of the Centre Culturel Tibétain Luxembourg.
-She joined the Golog Support Foundation board as an administrator.
+She joined the Golog Support Luxembourg board as an administrator.

 Adrienne has been a student of Lama Jigmé and member of the Centre Culturel Tibétain Luxembourg since 2013.
 Originally from the United States, Adrienne moved to Luxembourg in 2011.
-With a background in business consulting, international development, and project management, Adrienne helps coordinate GSF projects.
+With a background in business consulting, international development, and project management, Adrienne helps coordinate GSL projects.
 Adrienne has been a Tibetan Buddhist practitioner for 10 years and is also an instructor in Mindfulness Based Stress Reduction.
 She holds a Masters in International Relations and is currently pursing a doctorate in Sociology and Gerontology.

 Originally from Brussels, Patrick is settled in Luxembourg since 2002 where he lives with his wife and children.
 He is interested in cultural diversity which he finds very rewarding and, inspired by Gandhi’s quote that “we must be the changes we want to see in the world“, Patrick has decided to put his skills, including lawyering ones, at the service of the association by becoming the Secretary.
 Patrick is confident that, with the ongoing work of the dedicated team and the willingness of everyone, this project can only be a success.